kobolabs/epub-spec/README.md

 * Unzip the ePub and open the page containing the media in Chrome and Safari.
 If it doesn’t work on Safari it will not likely work on the Kobo iOS app and if it does not work in Chrome it will not likely work on the Kobo Android app.
 The display engines will not always be the same version but they will be very similiar.
 If the media plays in the browser and when opened in a media app on the device but not the Kobo app we will log a ticket in order to support the media for a future release.
 * Check the media controls.
 If the reading system has been allowed to use it’s default media controls it will decrease the likelihood that the media will not play.
 If Javascript is in use try to remove it without breaking the intended display of the content.
 * If you unable to get the media to play on both platforms contact the Content QA team for additional feedback.

+### Two Pages Display in Portrait Orientation on Android

+In cases with graphic novels or books with small text, Fixed Layout content will fail QA for displaying a full 2-page spread in portrait orientation on our Android platform when they should ideally only display 1 page in portrait.
+This issue occurs when the rendition:spready property in the OPF file of the ePub is set to "portrait" or "both".
+To ensure that only 1 page appears in portrait and a full 2-page spread appears in landscape, set the rendition:spread property to "auto" or "landscape" in the OPF file.

 ### Still have questions?